edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 Place them in your FreCAD macro folder (and a suitable icon folder)

-In FreeCAD. set up macros for ControlPoly4 and CubicCurve4.
+In FreeCAD, set up macros for ControlPoly4 and CubicCurve4.

+### Usage

 * In FreeCAd, open a new document.
 Draw a sketch with 3 lines connected end to end.
-3 lines.
+Nothing else should be in the sketch (for now)
 ![01](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_01%20A%20sketch%20of%20three%20lines%20connected%20end%20to%20end.png?raw=true)

 * Select the 3 line sketch and click the ControlPoly4 macro
 ![02](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/icons/ControlPoly4.png?raw=true)

-* This creates a cControlPoly4_3L object in the document
+* This creates a ControlPoly4_3L object in the document.
+Note the '_3L_' suffix.
+This is one of several different flavors of the ControlPoly4 category of objects
 ![03](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_03%20ControlPoly4_3L%20object.png?raw=true)

+In the Data Tab, you can see two parameters:
+* Sketch - this was the input selection, and it can be remapped to another sketch (also of exactly three lines end-to-end)
+* Weights - we'll talk about this again in a moment